Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 - How you or your loved one will travel to the facility.

-These details may help the admissions consultant narrow down your appropriate treatment options.
+These details may help the admissions navigator narrow down your appropriate treatment options.

 Some common questions you’ll want to consider include: